tsegarra/dummies/_posts/2022-11-03-we-got-the-beat.markdown

 vocal: | Pic-ture your-self in a | boat on a river      |
 ```

-Other time signatures are much less common, so they tickle your
+Other time signatures are less common, so they tickle your
 brain when you hear them.
 Pink Floyd's Money is in 7/4.
 The main
 riff from The Ocean has seven and a half beats.
 The
 classic example of 5/4 is Dave Brubeck's Take Five, but Taylor